Updated on: May 26, 2025

 Why shouldn’t I store passwords in my browser?

 Storing passwords in your browser is convenient, but it can be dangerous.
-Simply put, anyone who gains access to your device and web browser can easily get ahold of your passwords.
-Cybercriminals can gain remote access to your device through malware and other types of cyber attacks, and there’s also the danger of someone stealing your device.
+Simply put, anyone who gains physical or remote access to your device and web browser can easily get ahold of your passwords.

 However, when you use a password manager like 1Password, all of your passwords are encrypted using 256-bit AES encryption (the same type of encryption used by banks and militaries), and no one can access your passwords without a master password.
 All of the top password managers have zero-knowledge policies, meaning that no one — not even their technical staff — knows your master password.

 Additionally, when you use a dedicated password manager, you can sync your passwords across all browsers and operating systems, so all of your passwords are readily available to you whenever you need them.
-Plus, standalone password managers come with tons of extra features that browser-based password managers lack, including password sharing, password security auditing, data breach monitoring, and emergency access.
+Plus, they have lots of useful extra features.

 Do password managers work with apps?